-The first years were testing, because after EXPO'98 the area partially emptied, leaving a huge private investment with a very limited number of customers.
+The first years were challenging, because after EXPO'98 the area partially emptied, leaving a huge private investment with a very limited number of customers.
 Yet the project survived and started growing.
 A DHC system is a capital intensive investment, with very long payback periods, that only some investors are ready to accept.
-Among the list of challenges for the future, there will be a need to renovate the infrastructure, which is now 20 years old.
+Among the list of challenges for the future, isa need to renovate the infrastructure, which is now 20 years old.
 There is also a need to progress towards energy transition and to improve data sharing with users.